jkeohan/bonus_lectures/redux/intro-to-redux.md

 ### Dispatch Action

-To update our state we need to `dispatch` actions to our store.
-For this the `store` object provides a `dispatch()` method which we can test right now.
-If we place it between store and the console.log then we can see that the store has been updated.
+To update state we need to `dispatch` actions to our store.
+For this the `store` object provides a `dispatch()` method.

+Let's test calling `dispatch` and increment count by 1.

 ```sh
 const store = createStore(counterReducer);